Nievescs20/reacto-searchBST/README.md

 ## Gist
 You are given the root of a binary search tree (BST) and an integer val.

 Find the node in the BST that the node's value equals val and return that node.
-If no node in the tree exists with a value that equals val, return false
+If no node in the tree exists with a value that equals val, return null

 <hr/>